 Kara Balta then contracted with Russian-Kazakh Zarechnoye JV and Kazatomprom in Kazakhstan for toll milling.
 The mill resumed uranium production in August 2007 and has increased annual production from about 800 tonnes of uranium to 2574 tU in 2009, exceeding for the first time historic output levels.
-This production is all counted as kazakh.
-Further plans involve tailings re-treatment and disposal.
+In 2013 it produced 948 tU and in 2014, 1945 tU.
+This production is all counted as Kazakh.

 There are several tailings storage facilities in Kyrgyz Republic.
 Some of them, especially around Mailuu-Suu which was threatened by a landslide in 2003, are in poor conditions as no rehabilitation was done to either tailings storage facilities or uranium mining sites after Soviet mining ceased.
 Mailuu-Suu (or Mayli-Suu) in 2001 had 23 uranium tailings dams containing 1.9 million cubic metres of material arising from its operation to 1968.
 Tuyuk-Suu in the Minkush valley in the centre of the country contained 430,000 cubic metres of uranium tailings, and the clay cover had degraded.
 In 1996 the Ministry of Environment led a $0.5 million project to assess and monitor uranium legacy issues in the southern part of Jalal-Abad oblast.